mongodb/docs-realm/source/includes/realm-database.rst

 Compaction
 ----------

+{+client-database+} automatically reuses free space that is no longer needed after database writes.
+However, {+realm+} files never shrink automatically, even if the amount of data stored in your {+realm+}
+decreases significantly.
+Compact your {+realm+} to optimize storage space and decrease file size if possible.

 You should compact your {+realm+}s occasionally to keep them at an optimal size.
 You can do this manually, or by configuring your